gitbls/autoAP/README.md

 ## Troubleshooting

-If things are not working for you, the first step in tracking things down is to examine the system journal (journalctl) for error information.
+The first step in tracking down problems is to examine the system journal (journalctl) for error information.
 You can also enable debugging, which will output additional status information to the system journal.
 You enable debugging by sudo editing /usr/local/bin/autoAP.conf and changing debug=1 to debug=0.
 The debug logging will start the next time wpa_supplicant notices a wireless transition or the autoAP reconfigure timer expires.

 ## Known Issues

-* If wpa-autoap@wlan0 is enabled at system startup, it may fail to start the first or second time due to an apparent startup race condition between it and wpa_supplicant@wlan0.
+* If wpa-autoap@wlan0 is enabled at system startup, it may fail to start the first or second time due to what appears to be a startup race condition between it and wpa_supplicant@wlan0.
 It's completely harmless since the service automatically restarts on failure, but for those of you who look through logs, you may see this.
 * ???

 ## Futures